asya-achimova/asya-achimova.github.io/_pages/talks.md

 ## 2025

 Peters, B., Çapar, S.S., König, P., & A. Achimova.
 The weight of words: Credibility of projected content depends on presupposition trigger type and prior knowledge.
-Poster to be presented at XPrag 2025.
+Poster to be presented at <i>XPrag 2025</i>.
 Cambridge, UK. <a href="http://asya-achimova.github.io/files/2025_achimova_presuppositions_xprag.pdf">poster</a>

+Achimova, A., Messner, P., M.V.
+Butz, \& D. Wildgruber.
+The election outcome was interesting!
+Strategic indirectness in a cross-cultural perspective.
+Paper presented at the <i>Biannual conference of the German Cognitive Science Society</i>, KogWis 2025.
+Bochum, Germany.
+September 3, 2025.

+Peters, B., Çapar, S.C., König, P., \& A. Achimova.
+Inferring the truth: a psycholinguistic look into direct and accommodated evidence.
+Paper presented at the <i>Biannual conference of the German Cognitive Science Society</i>, KogWis 2025.
+Bochum, Germany.
+September 1, 2025.

 Achimova, A. Presuppositions in discourse. <i>Introduction to rhetoric</i>, Utrecht University.
 April 16, 2025